A selection of the most frequent questions that Charlotte gets asked.

 What am I paying for?

 While I know that budgets are tight and that it would be far cheaper to go to M&S for a simple Wedding Cake, what you are getting with me is a completely personal bespoke service.
 Your cake will be unique; a one off.
+Baked by a human being, not a machine, and rather delicious too.

 What is your advice to someone wanting to start their own cupcake / cake decorating business?